rpivo/react-vs-svelte-vs-vue/README.md

 npm install react-dom
 ```

 Both `react` and `react-dom` are needed to get up and running with an independent React project.
-The install process is relatively easy, though (negligibly) more complicated than Vue.
+The install process is relatively easy, though (negligibly) more complicated than Svelte and Vue.

-All in all, a little less than ten individual dependencies are installed.
-This puts React square in the middle between the approaches of Svelte and Vue, where Svelte's opinionated install creates dozens of dependencies to start, and Vue's install only adds a `vue` folder to node_modules.
+All in all, a little less than ten individual non-React dependencies are installed.
+Although it arguably doesn't matter, this approach differs from Svelte and Vue, which both install a single proprietary package into node_modules.

+Svelte's install adds a single `svelte` folder to node_modules, and Vue's install adds a single `vue` folder to node_modules.
+React, on the other hand,

-Once these are installed, React's node_modules folder is 3.8mb.
+Once `react` and `react-dom` are installed, React's node_modules folder is 3.8mb.

 #### Pros: